Are you wondering what to do if a family member is on drugs?

 Try extending or returning privileges as a reward to lack of substance use, paying bills, going to work consistently, etc.

-The emotion abuse from a family member who is addicted to drugs is immense, and it will likely be disguised as your own guilt for try to help them.
+Avoid personal abuse: The emotional abuse from a family member who is addicted to drugs is immense, and it will likely be disguised as your own guilt for trying to help them.
 If you are feeling guilt, shame, stress or sadness, you need to make a change or seek professional help to resolve the situation.
 Physical abuse should be reported to and taken care of by authorities.
 Do not ignore abuse.

 Put more effort into well-being